63rd District Court

 Judge Sara J. Smolenski is a Grand Rapids native.
 She earned an Associate of Arts Degree from Grand Rapids Junior College and a Bachelor of Arts Degree from the University of Michigan.
 In 1982, she earned a Juris Doctorate Degree from the Thomas M. Cooley Law School.
 She was elected to the bench in 1990.
 She was appointed by the Michigan Supreme Court as Chief Judge of the 63rd District Court in 1996.

-The 63rd District Court is one of six District Courts in the County.
+The 63rd District Court is one of five District Courts in the County.
 See map for 63rd District Court's coverage area.

 What is a District Court and what do they do?